 Alice and Harris Weston

-“They say that New York City is the center of cultural life,” Mrs. Weston said, “but the individual tends to get buried in it because it’s so gargantuan.
+The Westons’ many attributes continually inspire us to strive for excellence in programming and administering the gallery that bears their name.
+Alice was quoted in the 1995 opening gala program of the Aronoff Center: “They say that New York is the center of cultural life, but the individual tends to get buried in it because it’s so gargantuan.
 In Cincinnati, in all walks of life, it’s of a size where you can find yourself.
 It’s a good city to live in.”